laurajunco/angular/README.md

 - There is also Two-way-data-binding `[(NgModel)]="data"`

 ### 11. String interpolation

+- Tool for outputing data in our HTML template
 - In a component html file we can use TypeScript expressions inside `{{ }}`
 - These expressions must resolve to a String
 - Can't write multiline expressions.
 Not `if` or `for` but terniary operations are ok.

+### 12. Property Binding
+- There are a lot of cases when we can use Property Binding OR String interpolation
+- A component constructor is a method executed qhen the component is first created
+- Square brackets indicate that we want to dynamically bind some property to it `[]`